juergs/Reengineering-a-pricetag-to-a-2in9-ePaper-Display/README.md

 <img src="https://github.com/juergs/Reengineering-a-pricetag-to-a-2in9-ePaper-Display/blob/main/pics/overview_epd_interface_schematic.png" width="800"/>

-Taking this blog article from Aaaron as initial trigger: [Arrons Blog]([https://pages.github.com/](http://atcnetz.blogspot.com/2019/02/ausgemusterete-elektronische-e-ink.html) i started to find a reuse for some old cheap pricetags.
+Taking this blog article from Aaaron as initial trigger: [Aarons Blog]([https://pages.github.com/](http://atcnetz.blogspot.com/2019/02/ausgemusterete-elektronische-e-ink.html) i started to find a reuse for some old cheap pricetags.
 Not knowing that this will be some kind of a tough purpouse ...

 First:  Not knowing which type of ePaper-display i was using.
 Second: Not knowing, that there are tons of different types there outside.
-All with different controller and setups.
+All with different controller-types, manuals and setups.
 Third:  When there is a demo-code given by the manufacturer, they are some kind of incomplete.
 Mainly lacking further informations, i.e why things are done in a certain way.

 So this Platformio-code is intended as basis to evaluate code to operate this specific display.